Table of Contents

 - The three regulators are required to retain and share an up-to-date list of current Federal licenses, certificates and registrations with the public that are needed to create virtual assets or trade them.

-- The Act mandates the Treasury Secretary, at present Mr. Steven Mnuchin, an outspoken critic of unregulated cryptocurrencies, to create regulation by way of FinCEN to help track the transactional flow of cryptocurrencies.
+- The Act mandates the Treasury Secretary, Mr. Steven Mnuchin, an outspoken critic of unregulated cryptocurrencies, to create regulation by way of FinCEN to help track the transactional flow of cryptocurrencies.

 - It also defines a “Decentralized Oracle” for services that transmit or verify external data outside of a blockchain to help execute smart contract functions.